 Phase 2: Conceptualisation and feasibility

 You will now be documenting detailed customer needs, taking feedback via surveys and research with patients and clinicians.
-This will all be supplemented by competitor analysis as well as market research to inform your planning and designs.
+This will all be supplemented by competitor analysis as well as life science market research to inform you about planning and designs.

-These customer needs will inform the initial design and development work that aids conceptualisation and proof of concept via prototyping of all or part of a conceived product.
+These customer needs will inform the initial design inputs that aids conceptualisation and proof of concept via prototyping of all (or part) of a conceived product.

-At the end of this phase you will know if the concept is feasible, that it can be translated into a product that can be manufactured for practical use in the market, while meeting customer needs in a way that improves on existing solutions.
+At the end of this phase you will know if the concept is feasible.
+You'll have the proof that it can be translated into a product that can be manufactured for practical use in the market, while meeting customer needs in a way that improves existing solutions.

 Phase 3 - Design and development - Verification and validation

-Now you have proof of concept, this phase is about controlling the design and development of a product to ensure you are
+Now you have proof of concept, this phase is about controlling the generation of design inputs and design outputs to ensure you are:

 Engineering Design Specifications (EDS) are then developed through an iterative process, which leads to the creation of a complete set of designs